Competition

 approved by the Authority before execution.

-(2) The Minister shall not
+(2) The Minister must not

-public policy that make it desirable to do so.
+reasons of public policy that make it desirable to do so.[29]

 (3) When, in accordance